Free Walking Tour Berlin

 4. Friedrichshain – The Hipster Haven

-Friedrichshain is also home to the East Side Gallery, the longest remaining section of the Berlin Wall, which has been transformed into an outdoor art gallery.
-Additionally, Volkspark Friedrichshain provides a peaceful green space, perfect for relaxation and outdoor activities.
+Not to mention that Friedrichshain is the home of the East Side Gallery, the Berlin Wall’s longest (and still standing) remaining section, which was transformed into an outdoor art gallery.
+Aside from that, Volkspark Friedrichshain is a peaceful green space in the city which is an ideal place for relaxation that can carry out outdoors activities.

 5. Prenzlauer Berg – Quaint and Charming